biomedia-mira/mammo-artifacts/README.md

 * `density_train.py` to train the density classification model
 * `dataset.py` defines dataset classes and pytorch lightining data modules for all training tasks.

+## Artifact datasets
-The manually labelled artifact file can be found in `labelling_tools/manual_annotations_new.csv`.
+The manually labelled artifact dataset file can be found in `labelling_tools/manual_annotations_new.csv`.
-The model predictions for all images in EMBED can be found in `predicted_all_embed.csv`
+The model predictions from the artefact detector for all images in EMBED can be found in `predicted_all_embed.csv`

+## Requirements
-All required pip depencies are listed in `requirements.txt`
+All required pip depencies needed to run code in this project are listed in `requirements.txt`

 ## Train the artifact detector
-Simply run `python train_detector.py`
+Simply run `python train_detector.py` to train your own artefact detector.

 ## Train the downstream model (e.g. density)
-Simply run `python density_train.py`.
+Simply run `python density_train.py` to train a density classification model.

 To assess the model per artifact you can then run inference: `python density_inference.py` and analyse outputs with `density_evaluate_markers.ipynb`